Winter can be a dangerous season for pets. Follow these tips to help prevent cold weather from affecting your pet’s health.

 - Areas of blackened or dead skin

-If you believe your pet has any of these symptoms, wrap him in a warm towel and seek veterinary attention immediately.
+If you believe your pet has any of these signs or symptoms, wrap him in a warm towel and seek veterinary attention immediately.

 If you would like information from an Anti-Cruelty Society Behavior Specialist regarding this behavior topic, please call 312-645-8253 or email email@example.com.